fortrabbit/help/docs/git-deployment.md

 ### Git deployment vs Universal Apps

 Universal Apps have persistent storage, which you can access via [SSH](ssh-uni) or [SFTP](sftp-uni).
-It further means, that runtime data, like user uploads, are persistent and *will not be removed* upon Git push.
+It further means that runtime data, like user uploads, are persistent and *will not be removed* upon Git push.

 To make sure nothing is deleted, all git deployments to Universal Apps follow an **overwrite but not delete** strategy which is thoroughly explained in the [deployment methods article](deployment-methods-uni#toc-git-push-overwrite-but-not-deletes).